DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 "That's Harmonic Authority," Lina breathed.
 "Direct oversight."

 A figure emerged from the lead vehicle.
 Tall.
 Precise movements.
-Even from this distance, Jason could sense something about him—authority, confidence, control.
+Even from this distance, Jason recognized him immediately "Thomas Reeves."

-"Thomas Reeves," Milo said, zooming in with his camera.
-"Malvek's second.
+Milo zoomed in with his camera.
+"Malvek's second?
 If he's here personally—"

 "Then something important is happening," Lina finished.